-Notes, reserves, and acceptance predicates — everything autonomous agents need
+Notes, reserves, and acceptance predicates — core primitives for autonomous work settlement

-Ergo is the only settlement layer with programmable credit, acceptance predicates, and verifiable reserves built into the protocol.
-This playbook walks through the full agent payment stack.
+Ergo is a strong reference settlement layer for programmable credit, acceptance predicates, and verifiable reserve-style flows.
+This playbook walks through the receipt-oriented agent stack in testnet-first mode.

-Ergo's eUTXO model with ErgoScript acceptance predicates lets you issue bearer notes (IOUs), set conditions for acceptance (task hash + deadline), deploy verifiable reserves, and compose them into full credit flows — all deterministic, no reentrancy.
+Ergo's eUTXO model with ErgoScript acceptance predicates lets you issue bearer notes (IOUs), set conditions for acceptance (task hash + deadline), deploy verifiable reserves, and compose them into testnet-first credit flows with explicit audit boundaries.

 Learn the 4 primitives: Reserve (backing), Note (bearer IOU), Tracker (anti-double-spend), Predicate (acceptance rule).
-These compose into full credit flows.
+These compose into receipt-bearing credit flows.

-How Ergo's Babel Fees let users pay transaction costs in any token while miners still receive ERG through an on-chain market mechanism.
+How Ergo's Babel Fees let users cover transaction costs through supported token-to-ERG paths while miners still receive ERG through an on-chain market mechanism.

 Infographic comparing Ergo’s programmable eUTXO DeFi stack with Kaspa’s high-throughput PoW payments layer built on a BlockDAG.